Locked Care Services provide involuntary treatment for individuals who are a danger to self, a danger

 the following programs are made through County Mental Health.
 Contact Pam Rogers-Wyman (831) 454-5244 or Yana Jacobs (831)

-inpatient hospitalization and also serves as a discharge option from
+hospitalization and also serves as a discharge option from locked

-locked facilities when the individual is in need of intensive structure, supervision
+facilities when the individual is in need of intensive structure,

-and treatment but no longer requires a locked setting.
-EDC is
+supervision and treatment but no longer requires a locked setting.

 residential social rehabilitation program for 16 adults and older